+6 Challenge

-6 Challenge How are you driving continuous and competitive progress across the company?
+How are you driving continuous and competitive progress across the company?

-▶ page 105 Click here for more information on the Nissan Global Code of Conduct.
+➤ Click here for more information on the Nissan Global Code of Conduct.

+HR ORGANIZATION

-CONTENTS INTRODUCTION CEO MESSAGE BUILDING TOMORROW'S SUSTAINABLE MOBILITY SOCIETY BLUE CITIZENSHIP: NISSAN'S CSR RENAULT-NISSAN ALLIANCE CSR DATA THIRD-PARTY ASSURANCE ENVIRONMENT SAFETY PHILANTHROPY QUALITY VALUE CHAIN EMPLOYEES ECONOMIC CONTRIBUTION CORPORATE GOVERNANCE & INTERNAL CONTROL HR ORGANIZATION Nissan maintains three human resource management initiatives centered on (1) a specialized Center of Expertise, (2) human resources by function and (3) human resources by region.
+Nissan maintains three human resource management initiatives centered on (1) a specialized Center of Expertise, (2) human resources by function and (3) human resources by region.
 These three approaches, respectively, support Nissan's global operations, the Renault-Nissan Alliance and management by function and region.
 Regarding human resource management by region and function, reports are submitted not only to executives in charge of human resource matters but also to those responsible for each region and function.
 Also, an organization independent of the human resource function exists for diversity promotion.

-As of March 2015.
+As of March 2017.

-RESPECT FOR DIVERSITY Fostering diversity is an important management strategy at Nissan.
+RESPECT FOR DIVERSITY

+Fostering diversity is an important management strategy at Nissan.
 The company undertakes a number of initiatives to realize the goal of achieving sustainable corporate growth while respecting diversity.

-Promoting Diversity Around the Globe Nissan's diversity policy is determined by the Diversity Steering Committee (DSC), comprising executives representing each business division.
+Promoting Diversity Around the Globe

+Nissan's diversity policy is determined by the Diversity Steering Committee (DSC), comprising executives representing each business division.
 The DSC plays a leadership role in promoting diversity in Japan and Europe, while in North America, this role is performed by the Americas Diversity Council (ADC).
-The Diversity Development Office (DDO) is a department dedicated to diversity issues in Japan, and the Americas Diversity Office is charged with promoting diversity in North America.
+The Diversity Development Office is a department dedicated to diversity issues in Japan, and the Americas Diversity Office is charged with promoting diversity in North America.
 In other markets, diversity is promoted by the human resource and other departments.

-Global Structure for Diversity Promotion Region Promoting Body Office in Charge Japan (Global Headquarters) Diversity Steering Committee Diversity Development Office North America Americas Diversity Council Americas Diversity Office Europe Diversity Steering Committee (Europe) Human Resources and General Affairs (Europe) Latin America and the Caribbean - Governmental Affairs and Social Responsibility Africa and the Middle East - Human Resource Division (Africa and the Middle East) Asia and Oceania - Human Resource Division (Asia and Oceania) CONTENTS INTRODUCTION CEO MESSAGE BUILDING TOMORROW'S SUSTAINABLE MOBILITY SOCIETY BLUE CITIZENSHIP: NISSAN'S CSR RENAULT-NISSAN ALLIANCE CSR DATA THIRD-PARTY ASSURANCE ENVIRONMENT SAFETY PHILANTHROPY QUALITY VALUE CHAIN EMPLOYEES ECONOMIC CONTRIBUTION CORPORATE GOVERNANCE & INTERNAL CONTROL Diversity as a Source of Strength For Nissan, diversity is a source of strength.
+Global Structure for Diversity Promotion

+Diversity as a Source of Strength

+For Nissan, diversity is a source of strength.
 Ideas and perspectives contributed by employees from diverse backgrounds-in terms of gender, nationality, culture, age, academic background and lifestyle-can produce creative solutions with higher value, leading to enhanced corporate performance.
 Diversity rests at the foundation of Nissan's business strategy to meet the diverse needs of global customers by offering better products and services.
 All Nissan facilities are engaged in efforts to harness workplace diversity in the areas of gender and culture.
 Nissan strives to increase female employees' participation, while also actively exploring ways to create higher value through cultural diversity, in particular by utilizing the cross-cultural nature of the Alliance formed with Renault in 1999.

 Work-life management is a key component of Nissan's efforts in Japan, where all employees, regardless of their gender or age, may flexibly choose a suitable lifestyle for their particular stage in life.
 To ensure a workforce in which female employees boast a diverse range of skills, Nissan Motor Co., Ltd. has guidelines calling for 50% of newly hired office workers, 15% of engineers and 25% of technicians to be women.
 In North America, employees with diverse backgrounds in terms of race, sexual orientation and military service contribute to enhancing Nissan's corporate value.
 In Europe, Nissan is advancing cross-cultural corporate initiatives with many Alliance partners.

 The company also undertakes a full set of initiatives to nurture a diversity-oriented mindset among all employees to reinforce a corporate culture that respects diversity.

-Nissan's Diversity Initiatives Creating products and services to meet diverse customer needs Making a stronger, more innovative organization with diverse opinions Creating Higher Value
+Nissan's Diversity Initiatives

+Creating products and services to meet diverse customer needs

+Making a stronger, more innovative organization with diverse opinions

+Creating Higher Value